Piracicaba Sao Paulo, Brazil Travel Guide

 Prepare for tropical weather, bring proper clothing and footwear for various activities, and pack essential documents.

-Carry your valid passport (6 months validity beyond departure), proof of onward travel, and accommodation bookings.
+Carry your valid passport (6 months validity beyond departure), proof that you are leaving the country, and accommodation bookings.
 For visa-required nationalities, also bring your visa and supporting documents.

-Many nationalities (e.g., USA, Canada, Australia, Japan) enter visa-free for tourism up to 90 days, extendable to 180 days within a 12-month period.
-Verify current regulations with the Brazilian consulate.
+Many nationalities (e.g., USA, Canada, Australia, Japan) enter visa-complimentary for tourism up to 90 days, extendable to 180 days within a 12-month period.
+Confirm current regulations with the Brazilian consulate.

 Citizens from countries without visa exemption agreements require a VIVIS.
 Apply through Brazilian consulates, submitting forms, documents, and going to an interview.
 Start this process well in advance.

-Valid passport (6 months beyond departure, 2 blank pages), proof of onward travel, and sufficient funds.
+Valid passport (6 months beyond departure, AT least two empty pages), evidence of your next flight, and sufficient funds.
 Accommodation booking confirmations are also useful.

 The official currency is the Brazilian Real (BRL), symbolized as R$.